BIO-AEROGEL SPECULATIONS

 live in the atmosphere, are invisible, move under their own power, and can

-when chased, etc.
+which depart when chased, etc.

 6. Birgitt Sattler of the University of Innsbruck is part of a team which